back to overview

 1.2.
 Environmental raster layers

-For today’s exercise, we again use the elevation, temperature (‘bio1’), and precipitation (‘bio12’) raster layers we downloaded the first day.
+For today’s exercise, we will use again the elevation, temperature (‘bio1’), and precipitation (‘bio12’) raster layers we downloaded during the previous classes.

 GMTED - Digital elevation data https://topotools.cr.usgs.gov/gmted_viewer/viewer.htm